materials-marketplace/user-docs/docs/source/ucs/uc1.md

 # Implementation of Use Case 1 into the MarketPlace framework

 This documentation explains how the software SimPARTIX is incorporated within the MarketPlace.
 In detail, this manual provides an overview on most of the function having been created in this Use Case and the manual should serve as a detailed explanation on how to onboard your very own software in the MarketPlace.
 In the end, we aim at having the "SimPARTIX app".
+The purpose of this manual is to provide guidance of programmers that know how to handle their simulation software and that are now facing the challenge to bring their software onto the MarketPlace.

 Everything is organized within one folder (the parent folder) and we will slowly go through each folder and file therein.
 In this Use Case, the software SimPARTIX is included.
 Please follow along each this guide and replace SimPARTIX mentally with your own software in mind and add the corresponding scripts and functions where necessary.
 In the end of this tutorial, you should have the following files and folder in your working directory